 In October, 2013, Intrada Records released a 2CD set of the complete film score, with alternate cues for the edited version of the film which were re-recorded for said edit, in stereo, marking the world premiere release of the score.

-The biggest issue that divides fans of the novel and film is the fact that Barlow is depicted as a hissing Nosferatu-like monster in the film, rather than the speaking Dracula-like character of the novel.
-In an interview with Richard Kobritz he said the decision to go with the terrifying monster figure came out of concerns that a speaking, romanticized villain just wouldn't be frightening enough.
+The biggest issue that divides fans of the novel and miniseries is the fact that Barlow is depicted as a hissing Nosferatu-like monster in the adaptation, as opposed to the speaking Dracula-like character of the novel.
+In an interview with Richard Kobritz he said the decision to go with the terrifying monster figure came out of concerns that a speaking, romanticized villain just wouldn't be frightening enough, especially as John Badham's remake of Dracula (1979) starring Frank Langella was released in 1979.
+Stephen King was against the change at first, but after he saw the footage, he thought it may help the audience focus more on the main characters.